I suggest reading my Introduction to the Chakras and post about the first chakra before diving into this article!

 - be unable to express your sensual and sexual self fully.

-The great news is that you can bring these ailments into balance by doing work that specifically focuses on balancing the sacral chakra.
-Here’s what I love to do, and recommend!
+The great news is that you can bring these ailments into balance by doing work that specifically focuses on balancing and activating the second chakra.
+Here’s what I love to do, and recommend:

 To help you get started, I created this sequence to mobilise and release the hips, pelvis and lower back.
 Focus on flowing with your breath, making each movement as graceful and fluid as possible; mimic the movement of water (the element associated with this chakra) to help harmonise this chakra.